mp-se/victron-receiver/README.md

 # Changes

+## v0.7.0

+* Updated dependecies
+* Upgraded to PsycicWebServer v2
+* (Bug) When device reboots and token is reset authentication is now done again to avoid failed api calls.

+## v0.6.0

-* 0.6.0 - Added option to enable SSL on webserver with password protection.
-Changed flashlayout to use the full 16 Mb memory in preparation for new touch screen UI.
+* Added option to enable SSL on webserver with password protection.
+* Changed flashlayout to use the full 16 Mb memory in preparation for new touch screen UI.

+## v0.5.0

-* 0.5.0 - Added support for Battery Protect and Update UI dependecies
+* Added support for Battery Protect and Update UI dependecies

+## v0.4.0

-* 0.4.0 - Revert to Arduino 2.x for stability reasons.
-Changed packet parsing to simplify decoding and updated dependecies.
+* Revert to Arduino 2.x for stability reasons.
+* Changed packet parsing to simplify decoding and updated dependecies.

+## v0.3.0

-* 0.3.0 - Upgrade to latest libraries and Arduino 3.0.7, Added configuration backup feature.
+* Upgrade to latest libraries and Arduino 3.0.7.
+* Added configuration backup feature.

+## v0.2.5

-* 0.2.5 - Version that correcly decode the first few devices (AC Charger, DCDC Charger, Battery Monitor, Smart Shunt & Solar Charger) with Home Assistant API integration (MQTT + REST API).
+* Version that correcly decode the first few devices (AC Charger, DCDC Charger, Battery Monitor, Smart Shunt & Solar Charger) with Home Assistant API integration (MQTT + REST API).

 # Features